marknnb/recipe-management/README.md

   - Running test cases will takes time , that's why test cases are disabled via "-DskipTests".
 If you want to run test cases and build the project then please remove "-DskipTests" option from maven command .
   - Please run the docker and go to the deployment folder under docker-compose please run following command
-  -
 ```
  docker compose -f infra.yml up -d
 ```

 ![img_2.png](documents/images/DockerInfraRun.png)

   - If the intellij/eclipse is present on the system run the project from run configuration.
   - if IDE is not present please run following command.
-  - Application jar can be fond in the target folder of the project
+  - Application jar can be fond in the target folder of the recipe-service module

 ```
-java -jar recipe-service.1.0.0.jar
+java -jar recipe-service-1.0.0.jar

 ```
 ![img_1.png](documents/images/SpringBootRun.png)